Help us improve your experience.

 The Create IPsec Profile page appears.

 3. For the profile name, use default-ipsec.
-Retain all default values for Internet Key Exchange (IKE) and IPsec; currently, they are not configurable on the Juniper Mist cloud portal.
+Retain all default values for Internet Key Exchange (IKE) and IPsec; currently, they are not configurable on the Mist portal.

 Create a Site in Juniper Secure Edge Cloud

-You can configure to forward some or all of the Internet-bound traffic from customer sites to the Juniper Secure Edge cloud through generic routing encapsulation (GRE) or IPsec tunnels from the WAN edge devices at the site.
+In this configuration, you can choose to forward some or all of the Internet-bound traffic from customer sites to the Juniper Secure Edge cloud through generic routing encapsulation (GRE) or IPsec tunnels from the WAN Edge devices at the site.

 Note:

-Overlapping branch addresses are not supported to the same POP within Secure Edge when using a stateful firewall at branch locations.
-Reverse path traffic to these overlapping IPs will be routed using equal-cost multipath (ECMP) across all connections.
-Traffic is routed using ECMP rather than per-session routing to the interface from which traffic originated.
-Consider reverse path traffic through ECMP when you configure the protected networks for a site.
+Overlapping branch addresses are not supported to the same POP within the Secure Edge when using a stateful firewall at branch locations.
+Any reverse path traffic to these overlapping IPs will be routed using equal-cost multipath (ECMP) across all connections.
+Traffic is routed using ECMP rather than per-session routing to the interface from which the traffic originated.
+Consider reverse path traffic via ECMP when configuring the protected networks for a site.

 To create a site in Juniper Security Director Cloud:

-1. In Juniper Security Director Cloud portal, select Secure Edge >Service Management > Sites.
+1. In the Juniper Security Director Cloud portal, select Secure Edge >Service Sites.

-2. Click the Add (+) icon to create a site.
+2. Click the plus (+) icon to create a site.

-6. In the Protected networks field, click the Add (+) icon to add the private IP address range of the interface to be used for traffic flow through the tunnel.
+Protected networks Click the Add (+) icon to add the private IP address range of the interface to be used for traffic flow through the tunnel (Example: 10.99.99.0/24, a LAN network IP address).

 4. Click Next.

-5. On the Traffic Forwarding page, enter the details according to the information provided in Figure 9
+5. On the Traffic Forwarding page, enter the settings.
+Then, click the checkmark.

 Field Value